By Edy Werder — IT Consultant & Tech Blogger

 - destemail / sender → email details.

-- action = %(action_mwl)s → ban + send email + include logs.
+mta = sendmailit works even though we installed Postfix. - action = %(action_mwl)s → ban + send email + include logs.

-Test Fail2ban & Email Alerts
+Test Fail2ban & Email Notification

 After editing jail.local, reload Fail2ban and check the SSH jail: